Can plant oils help repair the skin barrier?

 A redhead putting face oil serum on her face and smiling - Can Plant Oils Help Repair the Skin Barrier?

-Plant oils contain skin building blocks including ceramides, cholesterol, triglycerides (fatty acids attached to glycerol), tocopherols, phytosterols, stanols, phospholipids, waxes, squalene, and polyphenolic compounds.
-When topically applied they nourish the skin and act as a protective barrier that decreases trans-epidermal water loss (TEWL).1
+Plant oils are rich in essential skin-building compounds like ceramides, cholesterol, triglycerides, tocopherols (vitamin E), phytosterols, stanols, phospholipids, waxes, squalene, and polyphenols.
+When applied topically, they nourish the skin and form a protective barrier that reduces trans-epidermal water loss (TEWL).1

 1 Poljšak N, Kreft S, Kočevar Glavač N. Vegetable butters and oils in skin wound healing: Scientific evidence for new opportunities in dermatology.
 Phytother Res.
 2020 Feb;34(2):254-269. doi: 10.1002/ptr.6524.
 Epub 2019 Oct 27.
 PMID: 31657094.